-- 1. The proposed building works shall comply with National Construction Code 2019 Structural Fire Safety requirements. - 2.
-At the commencement of building works and in perpetuity, the site shall be managed as an inner protection area (IPA) as outlined within Appendix 4 of Planning for Bush Fire Protection 2019 and the NSW Rural Fire Service's document Standards for Asset Protection Zones. - 3.
-Water, electricity and gas are to comply with Planning for Bush Fire Protection (2019) Section 7.
-The hydrant network shall be expanded to comply with AS 2419.1. - 4.
+- 1. The proposed building works shall comply with bushfire legislation relevant to the approval pathway chosen.
+Table 4 and Figure 5 represent potential acceptable solutions for the site. - At the commencement of building works and in perpetuity, the entire property shall be managed as an inner protection area (IPA) as outlined within Appendix 4 of Planning for Bush Fire Protection 2019 and the NSW Rural Fire Service's document Standards for Asset Protection Zones. - 3.
+Water, electricity and gas are to comply with Planning for Bush Fire Protection (2019) Section 7. - 4.
 Landscaping is to be undertaken in accordance with Planning for Bush Fire Protection (2019) Appendix 4 and managed and maintained in perpetuity. - 5.
-An Emergency/Evacuation Plan is to be prepared consistent with the NSW Rural Fire Service document Guidelines for the Preparation of Emergency/Evacuation Plan, with the new buildings incorporated in the plan.
+It is recommended that the property owner and occupants familiarise themselves with the relevant bushfire preparation and survival information provided by the NSW RFS.